Lennox Broster

 Lennox Ross Broster, OBE (1889 – 12 April 1965) was a South African-born surgeon who spent most of his career as a consultant at Charing Cross Hospital, London.
 He served with the Royal Army Medical Corps during World War I, for which he was made an Officer of the Order of the British Empire.

 After the war he specialised in the treatment of endocrine disease and took a particular interest in congenital adrenal hyperplasia, leading him to devise a new technique for surgical removal of the adrenal gland.
 In the 1930s and 1940s Broster was among the first surgeons to operate routinely on intersex patients, in work that received frequent coverage in the British press and helped to establish Charing Cross Hospital as a centre for intersex and transgender medicine.
-His patients during this period included the Olympic athlete Mark Weston.
+His patients during this period included the Olympic athlete Mark Weston, who was an intersex trans man.

 Broster was a longtime member of the British Medical Association's Council and a chairman of the Commonwealth Medical Advisory Bureau's committee of management.
 With Raymond Greene, he was instrumental in the establishment of the Section of Endocrinology of the Royal Society of Medicine.